7Swaize/go2-control/docs/public/install/installation.md

 ## Install Build Dependencies

-Before building or running the SDK, ensure the following dependencies are installed:
+Before proceeding with installing other dependencies, ensure the following dependencies are installed:

 - CMake (version 3.22 or higher)
 - GCC (version 9.4.0)